EPA awards $1B to clean up 22 toxic waste sites nationwide

 Superfund cleanups help transform contaminated properties and create jobs in overburdened communities, while repurposing these sites for a wide range of uses, including public parks, retail businesses, office space, homes and solar power generation, EPA said.

 Besides the Atlanta and Tampa projects, money also will go to a groundwater contamination site in Indianapolis, a former tannery in Danvers, Massachusetts, and a former metal stamping and tool and die shop near St. Louis.
+The funding also includes new cleanup of a former General Motors foundry in Upstate New York that has been on the Superfund list since 1984.
+The site in Massena has long been contaminated by toxic chemicals known as PCBs and other pollutants.

 In all, new projects in 14 states and Puerto Rico will receive funding, EPA said.